In order to get started with insights, you first need to tag your activities in the Post Run Report! Tags are necessary for insights to be generated.

 In the Post Run Report, you will be asked about your Perceived Effort and how you feel.

-How you feel can be reposted as Great, Good, Normal, Poor, and Terrible.
+How you feel can be reported as Great, Good, Normal, Poor, and Terrible.

 Tracking these inputs can help you determine if your training is working as expected.
 These data points can be viewed in the Analysis tab of the Stryd app for a birds-eye view of progress.